geocomPP/sdvwR/chapter.md

 Another important attribute of R, related to its command line interface, is that it is a fully fledged *programming language*.
 Other GIS programs are written in lower level languages such as C++ which are kept at a safe distance from the users by the GUI.
-In R, by contrast, the user is 'close to the metal' in the sense that what he or she inputs is the same as what R sees when it processes the request.
-This 'openness' can seem raw and daunting to beginners, but it is vital to R's success.
+In R, by contrast, the user inputs is the same as what R sees when it processes the request.
 Access to R's source code and openness about how it works has enabled a veritable army of programmers to improve R over time and add an incredible number of extensions to its capabilities.
 There are now more than 4000 official packages for R, allowing it to tackle almost any computational or numerical problem one could imagine.

 Although writing R source code and creating new packages will not appeal to most R users, it inspires confidence to know that there is a strong and highly skilled community of R developers.
-If there is a useful spatial function that R cannot currently perform, there is a reasonable chance that someone is working on a solution that will become available at a later date.
-This constant evolution and improvement is a feature of open source software projects not limited to R, but the range and diversity of extensions is certainly one of its strong points.
+If there is a useful function that R cannot currently perform, there is a reasonable chance that someone is working on a solution that will become available at a later date.
 One area where extension of R's basic capabilities has been particularly successful is the addition of a wide variety of spatial tools.

 Why R for spatial data visualisation?
 -------------------------------------

-Aside from confusion surrounding its one character name [1] and uncertainty about how to search for help [2], R may also seem a strange choice for a chapter on *spatial* data visualisation specifically.
+Aside from confusion surrounding its one character name [1] and uncertainty about how to search for help [2], R may also seem a strange choice for a tutorial on *spatial* data visualisation specifically.
 "I thought R was just for statistics?" and "Why not use a proper GIS package like ArcGIS?" are valid questions.